Skip to content

 scratch A location to write any temporary files creating during the job.

-project code researchers are grouped based on Discovery Forum and Research Network membership, with compute resources shared between the groups
+project code researchers are grouped based on Research Network membership, with compute resources shared between the groups

 modules Software that has been loaded onto the HPC, which you can use in your analysis